janobourian/aws/aws_solution_architect_associate/03_elb_asg.md

     * Lambda functions
     * IP Addresses (Private IP routing)
 * The ALB do not see the IP of the client directly
-* You need to use X-Forwarded-Port and X-Forwarded-Proto
+* You need to use X-Forwarded-Port and X-Forwarded-Proto and X-Forwarded-For

 * Hands on:
     * Create instances